commercionetwork/commercionetwork/docs/app_developers/commercioapi-introduction.md

 The way a user decide to manage the crypto keys of his wallet have two main scenarios

 #### 1. Non-custodial wallets
-Those wallets provide an interface to check your funds or create transactions in your web browser, but you have to provide the keys with each login.
+Those wallets provide an interface to check your funds or create transactions for example ttrough your web browser (example Kepler, Metamask ecc), but you have to provide the keys with each login.

 Registering with a central authority is not needed to create a wallet.
-This comes at the cost of you being responsible for the safety of your coins Nobody can help you recover your keys if you lose them.
+This comes at the cost of you being responsible for the safety of your coins.
+Nobody can help you recover your keys if you lose them.
 If anybody were able to recover it they would also be able to steal your funds.

 This would eliminate the trustless aspect of blockchains